jianhuig/Integrate-gwas/README.md

 ## 4. Integration Methods

-Now your gwas dataset should contain at least the following 7 columns "chr","pos","ref","alt","tstat","pval","Eigen/CADD".
+Now your gwas dataset should contain at least the following 7 columns "chr","pos","ref","alt","tstat","pval","anno".

 Function.R contains four integration methods: inverse-variance meta-analysis, Fisher's method, straitified FDR and weighted p-value approach.
 For meta-analysis and Fisher's method to run, we must obtain p-values for functional annotations scores.
 However, the functional annoations are